jensarps/IDBWrapper/README.md

-`onSuccess` will be called if the getAll operation was successful, and it will receive an Array of all objects currently stored in the store as first and only argument. `onError` will be called if the getAll operation failed and it will recieve the error event object as first and only argument.
+`onSuccess` will be called if the getAll operation was successful, and it will receive an Array of all objects currently stored in the store as first and only argument. `onError` will be called if the getAll operation failed and it will receive the error event object as first and only argument.

 ___